Skip to content

 Recommendation

-ChangeMissionDatabaseprivilege. - Deploy the Sigma rules provided in this brief to detect attempts to inject malicious Java code into Yamcs algorithms.
+• Deploy the Sigma rule "Detect Yamcs Jython Code Injection" to monitor for attempts to inject malicious Jython code into algorithms.

-- Monitor network traffic for connections to the webhook URL provided in the IOC table.
+• Monitor network traffic for connections to attacker-controlled webhooks or other suspicious destinations, such as the URL listed in the IOC table.

 Detection coverage 2